St Bernadette’s Primary School

 - CHILD PROTECTION:

-Every adult in Scotland has a role in ensuring all our children and young people are safe and protected from harm at all times.
+Every adult in Scotland has a role in ensuring all our children and young people are safe and protected from harm at all times and in all situations.

 The Head Teacher is responsible for the school’s actions in response to Child Protection concerns.

 If there are any Child Protection concerns the Head Teacher or the Child Protection

 Co-ordinator will follow North Lanarkshire Child Protection Procedures and Guidelines.

 Child Protection Co-ordinators are: Mrs. C. Boyle & Mrs. P. Purdue